yungProg/chess/README.md

     - ✔ Pawn  Pawn   Pawn  Pawn  Pawn  Pawn   Pawn  Pawn
 - ✔ Rows (ranks) and columns (files)
 - ✔ right hand corner nearest to each player is light colored
-- ✖ square on which  a selected piece can move to is highlighted
+- ✔ selected piece and square(s) on which it can move to is highlighted
 - ✖ king under immediate attack is checked

 # Player